drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Configuration

-Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file"), which configures the generated output.
+Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file"), which configures the generated documentation.

 > **Note:** Some configuration information, such as URI mappings, can be specified only in the base configuration file and cannot be specified on the command-line.